semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 Semgrep App enables users to choose what findings prevent a pull or merge request (PR or MR) from merging into the repository.
 Setting these blocking and non-blocking rules is achieved through the Rule Board.

-### Adding a project
+### Scanning a new project

+A **project** is either:
-A **project** is a repository from your GitHub or GitLab account that you add to Semgrep App for scanning.
+* A repository from your GitHub or GitLab account that you add to Semgrep App for scanning.
+* A local git repository.

 Semgrep App can run scans on many projects with rules set in the Rule Board.
 When you add a project, Semgrep scans it for the first time with pre-selected rules chosen based on the repository's language and framework.

 To add a project: